-concentration camps are living testimony to the ...
-The Boy Who Followed His
+connected to that period who experienced ...
+The Boy Who Followed His Father

-Father into Auschwitz is a sensitive, vivid yet moving and well-researched story of
+into Auschwitz is a sensitive, vivid yet moving and well-researched story of my

 Author: Jeremy Dronfield